 Data Management in R: A Guide for Social Scientists¶

 Elff, Martin.
-2021.
+2020.
 Data Management with R: A Guide for Social Scientists.
-London: Sage.
+London: SAGE Publications.

 This page provides material to accompany my recent book Data Management in R: A Guide for Social Scientists, which is being published by Sage Publications.
 The material is organised into different pages each corresponding to a chapter of the book: